rmscrlos/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    -Semantic HTML gives meaning to code and content.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    -  ```Display: block;``` will give its element the ability to occupied its entire space within its parent. ```display: inline``` allows element take up as much space as its content needs.

 3. What are the 4 areas of the box model?